Mjz86/String/rope_paper.md

 struct node : node_shared_cache {
   union {
     elem children[B];
-    // we can say that its B*64 ,
+    //  B*64 bytes
-    // so , for a typical B=15 ( B is a template pram ),
-    // the node  sso segment would be 960 bytes ,
+    //  For B=15, the node's SSO segment would be 960 bytes.
-    // efficiently,  the rope slice progression is from root(48) to slice(56)
+    //  Rope slice progression: root(48) -> slice(56) -> node(960) -> more.
-    // to node(960) to more . effectively  , the maximum m would be n/28 ,
-    // and the minimum would be 1. we know that m is only dependent on the
+    //  The maximum m would be approximately n/28, and the minimum would be 1.
-    // number of operations that the user did , and not n so we can say that
-    // in almost all cases fragmentation is low. char sso_buffer[sizeof(children)];
+    //  'm' depends only on the number of operations, not 'n', so fragmentation is generally low. char sso_buffer[sizeof(children)];
   };
 };

 struct node_ref {
   node *object;
-  // size_t  offset; i could have done this for easier substring, but i
+  // size_t  offset;  Easier substringing could be achieved with an offset, but it's
-  // think it'll result in more fragmentation in many cases, so no thanks. size_t length;
+  // avoided due to potential fragmentation. size_t length;
   size_t elem_count;
-  size_t tree_hight; // helps in the concatenation algorithm, to identify the
+  size_t tree_hight; // Helps in the concatenation algorithm to identify the
-                     // tree depth that the concatenation needs to take place. allocator node_alloc;
+                     // tree depth at which concatenation should occur. allocator node_alloc;
   bool is_threaded;
   bool is_sso;
 };

-// this is not padded, because sso is biggest member. struct alignas(64) elem {
+// This struct is not padded because the SSO buffer is the largest member. struct alignas(64) elem {
-  size_t index_of_end : 62; // we can calculate the sso length using this and
+  size_t index_of_end : 62; // SSO length can be calculated using this and the previous index.
-                             // its previous index.
   size_t type : 2;
   union {
     char sso_buffer[56];